+- intake workers

+- youth workers

+- Aboriginal and Torres Strait Islander health workers

 - psychologists

 - social workers

-- counsellors

 - occupational therapists

-- mental health nurses
+- > mental health nurses

 - doctors

 - psychiatrists

 - alcohol and other drug workers

-- vocational workers
+- vocational workers.

-- peer workers

-These health professionals work together to make is as easy as possible for you and your family to get the help you might need with anything affecting your wellbeing.
+These health professionals work together to make it as easy as possible for you and your family to get the help you might need with anything affecting your wellbeing.